-Glossary · Cloudflare Fundamentals
+Glossary

 distributed denial-of-service (DDoS) attack

-A malicious attempt to disrupt normal traffic of a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.
+A DDoS attack is a malicious attempt to disrupt normal traffic of a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic.

 Related terms: DoS attack